Affiliate disclosure: When you buy a product via our links, we sometimes earn a referral fee. Learn more

 Step 5: Check for mist

-Pour a little bit of water inside the bottle and turn on the power.
+Pour a little bit of water into the bottle and turn on the power.
 If the mist is working flawlessly – you’ve done all the steps correctly.

 Step 6: Attach the humidifier

-Attach the humidifier on the top of your fan and then stick it with permanent glue.
-Double check to see how well you attached it.
+Attach the humidifier to the top of your fan and then stick it with permanent glue.
+Double-check to see how well you attached it.

 Step 7: Hit the switch